kwk/docker-registry-frontend/README.md

 ## Basic authentication

-If you want to use Basic Authentication to protect repos/tags management feature in the UI, you can specify `ENV_AUTH_USE_BASIC` and volume flags as follows:
+If you want to use Basic Authentication to protect `docker push` and repos/tags management feature in the UI, you can specify `ENV_AUTH_USE_BASIC` and volume flags as follows:

     sudo docker run \
       -d \